Paul Young

 Paul Antony Young (born 17 January 1956) is an English musician, singer and songwriter.
 Formerly the frontman of the short-lived bands Kat Kool & the Kool Cats, Streetband and Q-Tips, he became a teen idol with his solo success in the 1980s.
 His hit singles include "Love of the Common People", "Wherever I Lay My Hat", "Come Back and Stay", "Every Time You Go Away" and "Everything Must Change", all reaching the top 10 of the UK Singles Chart.
-Released in 1983, his debut album, No Parlez, the first of three UK number-one albums, made him a household name.
+Released in 1983, his debut album, No Parlez, was the first of three UK number-one albums.

-His smooth yet soulful voice belonged to a genre known as "blue-eyed soul".
-At the 1985 Brit Awards, Young received the award for Best British Male.
-Associated with the Second British Invasion of the US, "Every Time You Go Away" reached number one on the Billboard Hot 100 in 1985.
-It also won Best British Video at the 1986 Brit Awards.

-In July 1985, Young appeared at Live Aid held at Wembley Stadium, London, performing the Band Aid hit "Do They Know It's Christmas?" (having sung the opening lines on the original single release) and his own hits "Come Back and Stay" and "Every Time You Go Away", with Alison Moyet joining him on stage to perform "That's The Way Love Is".
-Since the mid-1990s, Young has performed with his band Los Pacaminos.
+Young's smooth yet soulful voice belongs to a genre known as "blue-eyed soul".
+He won a Brit Award for Best British Male in 1985, and his hit "Every Time You Go Away" reached number one on the Billboard Hot 100 and won Best British Video at the 1986 Brit Awards.
+Performing on the 1984 charity single "Do They Know It's Christmas?" which included singing the opening lines, Young played Live Aid held at Wembley Stadium, London in July 1985.
+He sang the Crowded House track "Don't Dream It's Over" at the Nelson Mandela 70th Birthday Tribute in 1988.
+In 1992, he sang "Radio Ga Ga" with the surviving members of Queen at The Freddie Mercury Tribute Concert.
+Since the mid-1990s, Young has performed with the band Los Pacaminos.

-Early life and career
+Early life

 Paul Young was born in Luton, Bedfordshire, England.
-He has an older brother, Mark, and a younger sister, Joanne.
-As a youth, after school, he played football for the Vauxhall Motors factory where he worked and in his spare time played in several bands as a bass guitarist.
+He has an older brother and a younger sister.
+As a youth, after school, he played football for the Vauxhall Motors factory where he worked.
+In his spare time, he played in several bands as a bass guitarist.

+Career

-The first group for which he became lead singer was Kat Kool & the Kool Kats.
+The first group for which Young became lead singer was Kat Kool & the Kool Kats.
 In the late 1970s, he joined Streetband, who had one top 20 hit in the UK, with the humorous, novelty track "Toast".
 In December 1979, Streetband disbanded.

-The ex-Streetbanders added new recruits Dave Lathwell on guitar and Baz Watts on drums and became Q-Tips.
-In addition, a four piece brass section was created by Steve Farr (baritone saxophone), Richard Blanchard (tenor saxophone), Stuart Van Blandamer (alto saxophone) and Tony Hughes (trumpet), who all hailed from the North London and Hertfordshire area, while organist Ian Kewley lived in Essex.
-Q-Tips' name derived from a well-known brand of cotton buds.